34r7h/mngr/README.md

   * specific item

-Created with Angular JS and Firebase, courtesy of Yo! cg-angular
+Created with Angular JS, Firebase, and Font Awesome, courtesy of Yo! cg-angular